-The first-half of a one-year introduction to the Christian practice of spiritual direction.
-The course will introduce students to the historical practice of spiritual direction and engage in group spiritual formation over five weekend (Friday and Saturday) cohort gatherings.
-Spiritual direction is the ancient Christian practice of listening to God with another person.
+The second-half of a one-year introduction to the Christian practice of spiritual direction.
+Enrolling in this class is contingent on completing Spiritual Direction I. The course will continue instruction on the historical practice of spiritual direction and engage in group spiritual formation over three weekend (Friday and Saturday) cohort gatherings (at total of five counting Spiritual Direction I. Spiritual direction is the ancient Christian practice of listening to God with another person.
 Students will both receive spiritual direction and practice directing two volunteer directees over the course.
 Students will also practice group and individual spiritual formation both in the cohort gatherings and as assignments to be completed outside of cohort gatherings.